soruly/trace.moe/README.md

 ## Hosting your own trace.moe system

 You're going to need these docker images.
+They are provided in the `docker-compose.yaml` file.

 | Parts                                                                  | Docker CI Build                                                                                                                                                                              | Docker Image                                                                                                                                                                                                  |
 | ---------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |